Garrett Harris noon, March 10

 So how weird is the John Paul Jones angle?
 "It’s a polar opposite connection," says local music historian Bart Mendoza, "but Jones has previously worked with another artist with San Diego connections, Diamanda Galas."

-Watkins' new group the Scrolls includes her brother Sean, as well as Glen Phillips (Toad the Wet Sprocket), Davy Faragher (Cracker), Benmont Tench (Tom Petty’s Heartbreakers), Pete Thomas (Elvis Costello’s Attractions), Greg Leisz, and Luke Bulla.
+Watkins' group the Scrolls has included her brother Sean, as well as Glen Phillips (Toad the Wet Sprocket), Davy Faragher (Cracker), Benmont Tench (Tom Petty’s Heartbreakers), Pete Thomas (Elvis Costello’s Attractions), Greg Leisz, and Luke Bulla.

 When not on the road or in the studio, Watkins guest-starred as fiddler and/or harmony vocalist on albums by Bela Fleck, the Chieftains, Ray LaMontagne, Ben Lee, Dan Wilson, Richard Thompson, and Alex Woodward, among others.

 Other members of Nickel Creek, Sean Watkins and Chris Thile (with the Punch Brothers), have also released solo records.

 She guest hosted Prairie Home Companion on January 15, 2011, one of only three times in over 35 years that show founder Garrison Keillor did not host himself.
 The 68 year-old Keillor hints that Watkins may replace him on the long running PBS program, telling reporters “She did great, I think she would do even better next time.”
 He praised her “youth, beauty and bare shoulders...then, if you can play fiddle, too, and sing.”